+255 768 012 832 travel@eastsafaris.com

 The Great Migration in Masai Mara

-Every year from July through October, the Masai Mara becomes the backdrop of one of the most spectacular wildlife shows on earth – the Great Migration.
+Every year from July through October, the Masai Mara becomes the backdrop of one of the most spectacular wildlife shows on earth the Great Migration.
 The sight of so many animals dotting the plains is almost inconceivable.
 The rolling savannah’s sunburnt grasses become home to more than 1.5 million zebra, wildebeest and antelopes trekking from the Serengeti to the Masai Mara in search of greener pastures and water.
-The Great Migration is unique to the Serengeti and the Masai Mara.
-There is nothing else quite like it.
-There are no guarantees, but if you would like to witness this breathtaking spectacle at the Masai Mara keep the following in mind:

 Mid July: the herds enter the Masai Mara and embark on their fateful Mara River crossing.
 Crocodiles and hippos living on the banks of the Mara River are only two of the dangers the wildebeest and zebra encounter upon crossing the river.